lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - What can you build with a broken lever, a battery, and a sledgehammer?
 - The Schoolhouse adds 8 Classrooms to the deck, with each grade level providing a hint.
 Probably want to maximize these at some point to get as much info as possible.
 - The insurgent group that these people seemed to be a part of was called "The Children of Black Water," which seems to be a parallel name to "Blackbridge" being the network and grotto name.
 Their group is also called RLCF - what does that stand for?
+- Who the fuck is Samantha Hayes?
+  - a.k.a Marion Matthew Jones neé Epsen(?) _a.k.a._ Marion Marigold

 ### Current open access problems